Libensemble/libensemble/README.rst

 **Support:**

 - Email questions or request `libEnsemble Slack page`_ access from ``libEnsemble@lists.mcs.anl.gov``.
-- Open issues on GitHub_.
+- Open issues or ask questions on GitHub_.
 - Join the `libEnsemble mailing list`_ for updates about new releases.

 **Further Information:**